dunlin-management/dunlin-management.com/csr/ethics.md

 contrary to our core values.

-Our Code of Business Ethics reinforces that all officers and employees of Dunlin Management Limited must comply with all applicable laws, rules and regulations where they operate, international standards and rules, and all internal corporate rules and policies.
+Our Code of Business Ethics reinforces that all officers and employees of DML must comply with all applicable laws, rules and regulations where they operate, international standards and rules, and all internal corporate rules and policies.
 In addition, all officers and employees of the company must act in a socially responsible manner